 It is important to have up-to-date information regarding emergency phone numbers, addresses and names of contact persons, health insurance, allergies, medications, medical problems, immunization records, and physical exams on file at school.
-If there is a change in any of this information, please complete a new student enrollment form.
+If there is a change in any of this information, please notify the school as soon as possible.